sumn2u/learn-javascript/en/loops/for.md

 - **iterable** - an iterable object
 - **element** - items in the iterable

-In plain English, you can read the above code as: \*for every element in the iterable, run the body of the loop.
+In plain English, you can read the above code as: “for every element in the iterable, run the body of the loop”.

 ### Examples